Loans vs Paying Cash

 If your family has completed a ‘Dry Run’ with us, you may have determined you can pay $10,000 or $1000/month in a 10-month pay plan from cash flow and savings.

 Why borrow, when you can pay cash?
 If you have experienced a loss of value in savings that you have set aside for college or retirement, ask us about our sure-fire asset recovery and creation program.
 Thousands of families are benefiting from it; many are now paying for college from cash flow alone and not even drawing from their savings or if they have to borrow, they are borrowing LESS.
-This program also works for current undergraduates and college graduates who are now facing the reality and challenge of paying off student loans.
+This program also works for current undergraduates and college graduates (like these) who faced the reality and challenge of paying off student loans.
 Remember, most student loans can NOT be forgiven in bankruptcy.
-Don’t wait to call for an appointment at (978) 582-0273 so we can go over the program in person or online via SKYPE.
+Don’t wait to call for an appointment at (978) 820-1295 so we can go over the program in person or online via Zoom.
 You then can decide if this simple program is right for you.

 Yours for college affordability success,